 Race Policy/Progress 2050 Internship

-Progress 2050 is a project of the Center for American Progress that provides analysis on the intersection of policy and race and examines the implications of the demographic shift happening across our nation.
-Our work uses current and future U.S. demographic trends as a foundation for progressive policies that advance equity.
+Progress 2050 is a project of the Center for American Progress that provides analysis on the intersection of policy and race and examines the implications of the demographic shift happening across the nation.
+The team’s work uses current and future U.S. demographic trends as a foundation for progressive policies that advance equity.

-Primary intern responsibilities include doing research on issues affecting communities of color, census data evaluation, media tracking, and interacting with other experts internally and externally.
-In addition, the intern will provide administrative support, plan events, conduct independent research and writing, and perform day-to-day tasks as assigned.
+Interns learn many of the basic skills it takes to work as a policy professional at a progressive nonprofit from a front-row seat.
+Primary responsibilities may include doing research on issues affecting communities of color, census data evaluation, media tracking, and interacting with other experts internally and externally.
+In addition, interns may help plan events, conduct independent research and writing, and perform other day-to-day tasks as assigned.